 North Shore Hawaii: 5 Stops You Wan’t to Make

-North Shore Hawaii.
+The North Shore of Hawaii.
 One of the worlds top surfing destinations and also a beautiful section of Hawaii to explore even if you aren’t a surfer.
-Departing from Honolulu “town” to North Shore, “country” you will be tempted to stop constantly.
-Before doing so, here are 5 stops you have to make before venturing to the country.
+Departing from Honolulu “town” to North Shore, “country” you will be constantly tempted to stop.
+Before doing so, here are 5 stops you have to make when making your way to the country.